Princess Alexandra, 2nd Duchess of Fife: Later life and death

-In 1949 the multiple-rheumatoid-arthritis, from which Princess Arthur had suffered for many years, rendered her completely crippled and necessitated the closing of her nursing-home.
-She retired to her London home - 64 Avenue Road, St John's Wood, London near Regent's Park where she wrote for private circulation two autobiographical fragments in a vivid and entertaining style: A Nurse's Story (1955) and Egypt and Khartoum (1956), in which she gave a graphic account of the shipwreck of SS Delhi which ran aground in fog and heavy seas in 1911 – Princess Arthur, her sister and mother nearly died and her father, Alexander Duff, 1st Duke of Fife, subsequently died as a result of his injuries.
-She was engaged on a further volume on big-game hunting in South Africa when she died at home on 26 February 1959.
+In 1949 the rheumatoid arthritis, from which Princess Arthur had suffered for many years, rendered her bedbound and so necessitated the closing of her nursing home.
+She retired to her London home at 64 Avenue Road, St John's Wood, London where she wrote for private circulation two autobiographical fragments in a vivid and entertaining style: A Nurse's Story (1955) and Egypt and Khartoum (1956), in which she gave a graphic account of the shipwreck of SS Delhi.
+She was engaged on a further volume on big-game hunting in South Africa when she died at home on 26 February 1959 from pneumonia, aged 67.

-At her special request she was cremated, and her ashes were laid in St Ninian's Chapel, Braemar, on the Mar Lodge estate.
+At her request she was cremated, and her ashes laid in St Ninian's Chapel, Braemar, on the Mar Lodge estate alongside her parents and son.
 Her will was sealed in London after her death in 1959.
 Her estate was valued at £86,217 (or £1.4 million in 2022 when adjusted for inflation).